WSU-4110/Live-Sports-Display/README.md

 ﻿# Live-Sports-Display
-This project aims to display live scores.
+This project aims to display live Scores on an LED Matrix Panel.

 ## Team members: